branchvincent/drs-tools/README.md

 # Distributed Robotic Systems Tools
-This is a collection of tools developed for Distributed Robotic Systems course.
+This is a collection of tools developed for a Distributed Robotic Systems course.